liliangnike/KMCD-Assessment-Automation/README.md

 # KMCD-Assessment-Automation
-Repo for SBC certificates exam assignment assessment automation
+KMCD would like to make work assignment assessment to be automatic.
+This repo is created for the automation tool.